 Myths About Counseling

 Counseling is for weird, crazy people.

 Counseling is for so-called "normal" individuals, and also those with severe mental disorders.
 It is for people who have enough self-awareness to realize when they need help, and want to learn ways to lead a happy and emotionally balanced life.

 Counseling is a sign of incapability and weakness.

 It takes courage to address problem areas, talk about them and examine painful feelings.
 Counseling is the first step to overcoming distress, and leading a fruitful life.

 Counseling is only for people with serious mental health problems.

-Many people seek help for everyday concerns: relationship problems, dilemma making a decision, job stress, academic difficulties, etc .
+Many people seek help for everyday concerns: relationship problems, dilemma about making a decision, job stress, academic difficulties, etc .
 Others seek counseling during difficult times, such as the loss of a loved one, or divorce.